Head of Teaching & Learning: Ms S Chalmers – Assistant Headteacher

 Ms T Ventura

 Mrs C Jordan – Maths Intervention and Teaching Assistant

-The GCSE results have rapidly risen since 2011 and now over 80% of students achieve a grade 4 or higher, which well exceeds the national average.
-The most able also have the opportunity to go on to complete the Level 2 Further Mathematics course leading to A-Level Maths.
+The GCSE results have rapidly risen since 2011 and now over 87% of students achieve a grade 4 or higher, which well exceeds the national average.
+The most able also have the opportunity to go on to complete the Level 2 Further Mathematics course which helps bridge the gap to A-Level Maths.

-We achieve our great results through consistently excellent teaching, with a carefully structured curriculum which enables students to progress at the rate which will maximise their overall achievement.
-Our scheme of learning is tailored to ensure pupils of all ability can access the maths, whilst at the same time being challenged.
+We achieve our great results through consistently excellent teaching, with a carefully structured curriculum that enables students to progress at the rate which will maximise their overall achievement.
+Our scheme of learning is tailored to ensure pupils of any ability can access the maths, whilst at the same time being challenged.
 Teachers differentiate carefully to ensure high levels of stretch and challenge, balanced against support as appropriate.
-Our focus on mastery is important to us as it ensures that we are developing flexible Mathematicians and towards this aim we regularly revisit all Key Skills each year.
-This interleaving approach builds confidence so that by key stage 4 our students have the confidence to tackle the varied problem solving style questions examined at GCSE.
+Our focus on mastering the topics taught is important to us as it ensures that we are developing flexible mathematicians and towards this aim, we regularly revisit all Key Skills each year.
+This interleaving approach builds on confidence and understanding, so that by Key Stage 4 our students have the skills necessary to tackle the varied problem solving style questions examined at GCSE.

-During Years 9, 10 and 11, pupils continue to follow a personalised mathematics pathway suited to their ability.
-They begin to focus more specifically on exam technique and solving more complex problems.
-Our very well attended weekly after school Maths Club contributes towards our excellent results.
+During Years 10 and 11, pupils continue to follow a personalised mathematics pathway suited to their ability.
+They begin to focus more specifically on exam technique and solving complex problems, helping to ensure pupils are suitably prepared and confident when sitting their GCSE.
+Past papers are regularly completed with pupils having access to recordings of modelled answers.
+A bespoke feedback process follows each paper resulting in a deeper understanding and maximum progress of our pupils.
+Our well attended weekly after school Maths Club also contributes towards our excellent results.

 As a department we are proud to offer the following courses and qualifications: